cannavit/smokeTest/README.md

 ## Run example of smoke-test (Pass Case)
 You can use the following example to understand how it works in service.
 In this guide you will find two examples, one of a fault environment where the Smoke-Test service detects the problem and makes a report.
 The other example shows a case where the problem has been solved and the service passes the Smoke-test.

+### Case: Pase Test
+In this case, two services are shown that have to be connected in order to function.
+The first service is a database (MongoDB) and the second service is the Django backend, with a JWT authentication service.